CSU PRIORITY: RESTORE YEAR-ROUND PELL

-CSU Priorities for 2015: The CSU is committed to substantially increasing student success.
-The system's recently announced Graduation Initiative 2025 aims to boost CSU bachelor's degrees earned by 100,000 over the next decade relative to current graduation rates.
-The initiative sets specific goals for improved completion rates for first-time freshmen, transfer students, and historically underrepresented and low-income students.
-Investments in Pell and other federal aid programs are critical to meeting this goal.
+- Target additional investments in institutions that graduate large numbers of Pell eligible students.
+Public institutions like the CSU are committed to substantially increasing student success.
+The system's Graduation Initiative 2025 aims to boost CSU bachelor's degrees earned by 100,000 over the next decade relative to current graduation rates.
+The initiative sets specific goals for improved completion rates for first-time freshmen, transfer, historically-underrepresented and low-income students.